 Stop in the gift shop for candles and lamps.
 Fill the wasp trap with honey.
 A plant nanny takes the guesswork out of when to water your plants.

 Stop for Gopher Tortoises at the crossing.
 Entrance fees and hours of operation on the website.

-Central Park located on Park Avenue in the heart of Winter Park.
+Central Park on Park Avenue in the heart of Winter Park.
 Charles Morse an early settler donated the land.
 Walk along the brick path and admire the abundance of roses or sit on a bench underneath a trestle.
 A Peacock Fountain in the rose garden in memory of a classmate and friend by sculptor Lloyd Le Blanc.

 Sit on a bench and admire the fountains.
 Emily, a sculpture inside one of the fountains by Albin Polasek a sculptor from Moravia that is now part of the Czech Republic.
 A Veterans Memorial Fountain dedicated to war veterans in the early part of the 20th century donated by Howard G. Lindsay a Winter Park resident.

 Admire the Tsuboniwa in Japanese means small-scale garden.
 The newly built Winter Park Train Station designed in the Craftsman-style architecture.
 An earlier train station now part of the Winter Park Historical Museum and Farmers Market.
 Concerts throughout the year at the band stand.
 Many restaurants and shops along Park Avenue.
-For special events, contact the number located on the website.
+For special events, contact the number on the website.